4. House Insurance Claims in France

 If the government judges favourably then, and only then, are insurance companies liable to pay compensation for the damage that has been caused.

-But you need to be quick, as you only have 10 days from the publication date of the official legal notice (arrête) from the prefecture to make a claim to your insurance company.
+But you need to be quick, as you only have a limited time from the publication date of the official legal notice (arrête) from the prefecture to make a claim to your insurance company.

 Send the claim by recorded delivery.